jsiek/home/index.md

 * Microsoft created a gradually-typed dialect of JavaScript, called TypeScript.
 * Facebook added gradual typing to PHP.
 * Facebook created Flow, a static type checker for JavaScript.
+* The MyPy gradual type checkers for Python.

 # Recent Papers and Talks